NityasriSuresh/Smart-Plant-Caring/README.md

 Add a new project and select the "ESP32" board type.

-To know more about Blynk IOT plantform read https://docs.blynk.io/en
+To know more about Blynk IOT platform read https://docs.blynk.io/en

 ## System Architechture